 Want to give your breastfed baby a bottle, but worried about them starting to prefer the bottle over breast?
-Paced feeding is a great way to initiate bottle feeding, and I’ll share how and why I chose paced feeding with my breastfed babies.
+Paced feeding is a great way to initiate bottle feeding while still breastfeeding.
+I’ll share how and why I chose paced feeding with my breastfed babies.

 I’ve breastfed for over 6 years combined now, and like many breastfeeding moms, I was worried about introducing bottles to my babies when they were infants.
 The fear of nipple confusion was real and I wanted to make sure I did all I could to protect our breastfeeding relationship, which is why I chose paced feeding.